-You are eligible for Clearing if you have applied in the current application year and if you have already applied through UCAS and are in one of the following categories:
+You are eligible for Clearing if you have applied in the current application year (through UCAS) and are in one of the following categories:

 - You have declined all your offers or not responded by the due date.

-- Your offers have not been confirmed because you have not met the conditions (e.g. you have not achieved the required grades).
+- Your offers have not been confirmed because you have not met the conditions (ie. you have not achieved the required grades).

-While it may feel like a rushed decision, if you set aside some time then you can do some research about what university to choose.
-Consider clearing courses in related fields to your original option, and those that appeal to your interests as well as the subjects you’ve studied.
+The whole Clearing process can feel very rushed, but you should spend some time researching and thinking about which universities or courses to choose.
+Consider courses in related fields to your original option, and those that appeal to your interests as well as the subjects you’ve studied.

 Going to your college careers advisor before or after you get your results is a good idea.
 This gives you some one to talk to and discuss your options with, and help you choose what alternate clearing courses may be suitable for you.